realpython/members/README.md

 1. Users should be able to reply to messages within the lesson view
 1. Admin should be able to view all chapters
 1. Admin should be able to add new chapters
+1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
+1. Unverified users should have to connect their Github account to become verified
+1. Users should be able to submit exercises for grading

 ### Todo

 1. Set up error logging
 1. Add uncaught exception handler
+1. Separate API routes from server side templating routes